 There are plenty of wall planners and noticeboards on the market to help you organise your time, but if you fancy a project, why not make your own?
 All you need is some masking tape and chalk paint to get started, or alternatively some corkboard and spray paint if you need something you can pin notes to.

-3. Stash a home office under the stairs
+3. Hide a home office under the stairs

 For properties that may have planning restrictions, having a standalone garden office is an efficient use of outdoor space.
 Designate it as a work space from the outset and it can be fitted out accordingly with power points, tailored lighting solutions and natural light from large windows.
 Properly insulated, it will be as comfortable as any room in your home.